openscoring/openscoring/README.md

 By default, the "admin" role is granted to all HTTP requests that originate from the local network address.

+The example PMML file `DecisionTreeIris.pmml` along with example JSON and CSV files is available in the `openscoring-service/src/etc` directory.

 ### Model collection querying

 ##### GET /model

-Gets the list of all models.
+Gets the summaries of all models.

-The response body is a JSON serialized form of a list of `org.openscoring.common.ModelResponse` objects.
+The response body is a JSON serialized form of an `org.openscoring.common.BatchModelResponse` object.

 Sample cURL invocation:
 ```